Integrated Degree Program (IDP) Definition:

 What is an Integrated Degree program?

-University of Minnesota Board of Regents-approved integrated degree programs are intentionally designed to serve as a bridge between undergraduate and graduate programs.
+University of Minnesota Board of Regents-approved integrated degree programs are intentionally designed to serve as a bridge between undergraduate and master’s programs.
 Integrated degree programs allow University of Minnesota undergraduate students to complete master’s coursework as an undergraduate student and use those courses toward a master’s program.
 Students then transition to the graduate program and complete their master’s degree as a graduate student.

 How do you identify strong candidates?